front-commerce/developers.front-commerce.com/source/docs/appendices/roadmap.md

 ## 1.1: Backport features from our dogfooding

-We've been hard at work integrating Front-Commerce for our own customers.
+We've been hard at work integrating Front-Commerce for our own customers while incubating the product within [Occitech](https://www.occitech.fr).
 We've identified improvements from those shops that could make their way back into the main Front-Commerce codebase.

 * Improve webperf (improve images loading, find a lightweight alternative to analytics.js, ...)
 * Improve a11y